refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ### `login`

--   `login` method now requires that a promise be resolved instead of rejected, with a return type of `AuthActionResponse`
+-   `login` method now requires promises to be resolved in all cases, with a return type of `AuthActionResponse`
--   `login` method no longer rejects promises, you should resolve the promise with a `success` and an `error` value in case of login failure or success.
+-   `login` method expects promises to be resolved in all cases.
+You should always resolve the promise with a `success` key and an additional `error` key in case of a failure.
 -   `useLogin` no longer has default redirection.
 You will need to add `redirectTo` property to the `login` method's return object.

 ```diff